Questions and Answers for Students with Children

 Depending on how you are insured, you will have to apply either with your mandatory health insurance provider or the German Insurance Office, or Bundesversicherungsamt.

 Female employees who are members of the statutory health insurance fund receive their maternity allowance from their health insurance provider.
-Expecting mothers who are privately insured or covered under a public insurance family plan, can only receive maternity pay from the German Insurance Office, or Bundesversicherungsamt.
+Expecting mothers who are privately insured or covered under a public insurance family plan, can only receive maternity pay from the Federal Office for Social Security, or Bundesamt für Soziale Sicherung.
 In order to apply, you will need a doctor's note stating the approximate date of delivery.
 This is typically issued seven weeks before the due date at the earliest.

 Caution: The maternity allowance paid by the Bundesversicherungsamt does not count as parental allowance while the maternity allowance paid by the mandatory insurance provider after the birth of a child is being offset against the parental allowance.